12 New DC-Area Restaurants to Try During Winter Restaurant Week - Washingtonian

 1813 Columbia Rd., NW

 This Adams Morgan restaurant, which boasts creative mezze dishes and kebabs, will feature a $55 dinner menu inspired by the cuisines of Turkey, Greece, and Iran.
-Start with braised beef hummus or buttery Florida rock shrimp with crispy pita before moving onto mains like Persian half chicken with basmati rice and sour cherries or Icelandic cod with fenugreek and tamarind.
+Start with braised beef hummus or buttery Florida rock shrimp with crispy pita before moving onto mains like Persian half chicken with basmati rice, raisins, and dates, or Icelandic cod with fenugreek and tamarind.
 Desserts options stay on the not-too-sweet side, with a Mediterranean cheese plate and a dark-chocolate/tahini tart.

 Olio e Più